-Question Answer Marks EITHER 1(a) Discuss ways in which McEwan presents relationships between brothers and sisters in the novel.
+Question Answer Marks EITHER 1(a) Discuss some of the ways in which McEwan presents childhood in the novel.
 25 Mark according to the levels of response marking criteria.
-OR 1(b) Comment closely on the presentation of Robbie's experience in the following passage.
+OR OR 1(b) Comment closely on McEwan's presentation of Emily Tallis in the following passage.
 25 Mark according to the levels of response marking criteria.